SETI/rms-opus/opus/application/apps/help/api_guide.md

 <h2 id="opusdatabase">The OPUS Database</h2>

 The OPUS database contains a set of _observations_.
-Each observation is identified by a unique _OPUS ID_, which is a short series of characters identifying the mission, instrument, and observation number; the exact format of the OPUS ID varies by mission and instrument (examples: Cassini ISS: `co-iss-w1294561143`, HST WFPC2: `hst-05392-wfpc2-u2930301`).
+Each observation is identified by a unique _OPUS ID_, which is a short series of characters identifying the mission, instrument, and observation number; the exact format of the OPUS ID varies by mission and instrument (e.g. Cassini ISS: `co-iss-w1294561143`, HST WFPC2: `hst-05392-wfpc2-u2930301`).
 OPUS IDs can also be used to represent derived or composite products.
 Each observation is associated with metadata in one or more categories (e.g. "General" or "Ring Geometry"), each of which contains a series of metadata fields.
-Each metadata field is identified by a _slug_, which is a human-readable abbreviation.
-The list of available categories, metadata fields, and associated information is available [here](#availablefields) or through an API call described [[XXXhere]].
+Each metadata field is identified by a _fieldid_, which is a human-readable abbreviation.
+The list of available categories, metadata fields, and associated information is available [here](#availablefields) or through the API calls [`api/categories.json`](#categoriesfmt), [`api/categories/[opusid].json`](#categoriesopusidfmt), [`api/fields.[fmt]`](#fieldsfmt), and [`api/fields/[field].[fmt]`](#fieldsfmt).

-There are 3 basic types of fields stored in the database: _multiple-choice_, _string_, and _range_.
+There are three basic types of fields stored in the database: _multiple-choice_, _string_, and _range_.

 * **Multiple-choice** fields contain a single value chosen from a set of valid values.
 For example, the `Mission` field may contain values such as `Cassini`, `Voyager`, or `Hubble`.
 * **String** fields contain a single string of arbitrary characters.
-The formatting is specific to the individual field (e.g. a PDS3 volume ID might look like "COISS_2001" while a Dataset ID might look like "CO-E/V/J-ISSNA/ISSWA-2-EDR-V1.0").
+The formatting is specific to the individual field (e.g. PDS3 volume ID: "COISS_2001", Dataset ID: "CO-E/V/J-ISSNA/ISSWA-2-EDR-V1.0").
 * **Range** fields contain either a single value or a pair of values (minimum and maximum).
 Depending on the field, values may be integers, floating point values, date/time strings, or specially-formatted values such as spacecraft clock count.
 A single-value field is used for cases where there is only a single value for each observation, such as observation duration (there is only a single duration of time for each observation).
 Fields with both a minimum and maximum are used when a range of values is appropriate.
 Examples include observation time (where minimum is the starting time and maximum is the ending time) or right ascension (where minimum and maximum represent the range of right ascension values covered by an observation).

 <h2 id="retrievingmetadata">Retrieving Metadata</h2>

-Many API calls allow you to choose which metadata fields are returned by specifying the parameter `cols=<fields>`, where `<fields>` is a comma-separated list of slugs.
+Many API calls allow you to choose which metadata fields are returned by specifying the parameter `cols=<fieldids>`, where `<fieldids>` is a comma-separated list of `fieldid`.
 For example:

+%CODE%
 cols=opusid,instrument,planet,target,time1,time2
+%ENDCODE%

 When a `cols` parameter is supported but none is provided, the default columns are used: `opusid,instrument,planet,target,time1,observationduration`.

-If a metadata field is a _single-value range_, then that slug **must** be provided without a numeric suffix (e.g. `observationduration`).
-However, if a metadata field contains both a minimum and maximum value in the database (e.g. `rightasc` for Right Ascension), then a `1` suffix indicates the minimum and a `2` suffix indicates the maximum.
+If a metadata field is a _single-value range_, then that `fieldid` **must** be provided without a numeric suffix (e.g. `observationduration`).
+However, if a metadata field contains both a minimum and maximum value in the database (e.g. `rightasc` for Right Ascension), then a `1` suffix indicating the minimum a `2` suffix indicating the maximum must be provided.
 For example:

+%CODE%
 cols=observationduration,rightasc1,rightasc2
+%ENDCODE%

 However, it would be illegal to say `cols=observationduration1` or `cols=rightasc`.